 Hi, I am Jamie Covey.
 I am a sociology PhD student with a focus in social stratification, and gender.
-Specifically, I want to study how the culture of the military impacts a women who serves.
+Specifically, I want to study how the culture of the military impacts a woman who serves.
 As a female combat veteran myself, I am passionate about extending the conversation about equality in the military.
 As a civilian, I am a high school American Sign Language teacher.
 In the military, I am a Chief in the United States Navy Reserves.
 In my free time, I love camping and other outdoor activities with my family and friends.
 I am honored to be attending TWU again, this will be my third degree from this amazing institution!

 Erin Ellis Guffey

 Erin Ellis Guffey is a doctoral student with areas of specialization in medical sociology, criminology, motherhood, sociological theory, and qualitative research methods.
 Her research interests are in medical sociology, social justice issues and human rights, motherhood and the family, deviant behavior and social control, and domestic violence.
-Courses taught at TWU include: Introduction to Sociological Theory, Deviant Behavior and Social Control, Correctional Systems and Practices, and Juvenile Delinquency.
+Courses taught at TWU include Introduction to Sociological Theory, Deviant Behavior and Social Control, Correctional Systems and Practices, and Juvenile Delinquency.

 Heather Gerling is a doctoral student with areas of specialization in global conflict, religion and culture.
 Her research interests include cross-national relationships between religiosity, gender inequality, and levels of economic development.
 She has collaborated on research linking income and gender inequality to crime victimization, and is currently co-authoring a book on methods of community health research.
 Courses taught at TWU include Race and Ethnicity and Social Inequality.
 Heather holds memberships in the Alpha Kappa Delta International Society in Sociology, where she serves on the executive board, as well as the Graduate Student Council, where she serves as a senator.

-Stacy Kelk is a doctoral student with research interests in culture on the Internet, and computer-mediated communication.
+Stacy Kelk is a doctoral student with research interests in culture on the Internet and computer-mediated communication.
 She recently co-authored on Doctor of Nursing Practice perceptions of activity trackers.
 She is a Graduate Research Assistant for a Health Resources and Services Administration (HRSA) grant, awarded to the Texas Woman’s University College of Nursing in Dallas.
 Stacy is currently working on both qualitative and quantitative data collection to support the aims of the grant.

 Erica Leone is a master’s student with research interests in cultural sociology, demography, and religion’s effects on society, social psychology, and working mom’s effects on family structure.
 She is currently working on a co-authored study: “The Not-So-Golden Years: Analysis of Elder Happiness.”
 Erica was president of Alpha Sigma Lambda (2014-2016) and is a member of Alpha Kappa Delta.
-In addition to college experience she brings 15 years of professional experience in teaching, training and management.
+In addition to college experience, she brings 15 years of professional experience in teaching, training and management.

 Becky is a doctoral student with a major in stratification and minor in Educational Administration.
-Her research interests include race and ethnicity, mentoring, persistence and retention, issues in higher education, education, diversity, stratification, social inequality, first generation student outreach and immigration.
+Her research interests include race and ethnicity, mentoring, persistence and retention, issues in higher education, education, diversity, stratification, social inequality, first-generation student outreach and immigration.
 Becky has also had the opportunity to lead the university on matters of equity, diversity, and inclusion, supports various programs that educate the campus community regarding the importance and advantages of a culture that values and supports each member of our community.

 Jessica Williams is a PhD student with interests in Medical Sociology, Sexuality and Gender.
-She has a M.A. in Communication with an emphasis in Interpersonal Communication and Conflict Resolution.
+She has an M.A. in Communication with an emphasis in Interpersonal Communication and Conflict Resolution.
 She is also certified to teach Speech grades 6-12 in the State of Texas.
-She hopes to complete her degree by May, 2016 and spend her days in the classroom stretching the minds of tomorrow's leaders.
+She hopes to complete her degree by May 2016 and spend her days in the classroom stretching the minds of tomorrow's leaders.
 Course(s) taught in TWU include gender roles.

-Michaela Wilson is a second year doctoral student.
+Michaela Wilson is a second-year doctoral student.
 Her major area is Social Stratification with an emphasis in Environmental Sociology with a minor area in Environmental Philosophy.
 During her first year, Michaela was a graduate fellow and is presenting her paper at the 2016 American Society of Criminology Conference in New Orleans.
 Courses taught: Culture, Inequality, and Self.